epinio/docs/src/howtos/certificate_issuers.md

   -keyout example.key -out example.crt -subj "/CN=*.yourdomainhere.org"
 ```

-(make sure the `CN` field matches the domain you are planning to use with Epinio)
+> IMPORTANT: make sure the `CN` field matches the domain you are planning to use with Epinio

 Create a Kubernetes secret from the CA, in the cert-manager namespace.